 This island is part of the Yasawa Group archipelago and our playground for the next 5 days.

 Lovely light breezes and at last, the sun decided to come out and play!

 Six main islands and numerous smaller islets form the Yasawa group, which is volcanic in origin and very mountainous.
 With peaks ranging from 250 to 600 meters high, there are some majestic vistas and backdrops when sailing past.

-This was the island that we had to bare gifts of Waka and be blessed by the chief.
-We took tea and cake with the locals in the village, which was very lovely.
+This is the island that we have to bare gifts of Waka and be blessed by the chief.
+Taking tea and cake with the locals in the village is very lovely.

 Day 10 – Blue Lagoon (Nanuya Sewa Island)

-Another lovely morning sail of about 25NM from Rurago Bay to the gorgeous Blue Lagoon.
+Another lovely morning sail of about 25NM from Rurago Bay to the gorgeous and famous Blue Lagoon.